IRS Forms

 You switch from M‑1 to M‑3 once your year‑end assets hit the $10 million threshold.
 Test every year, then pick the correct path.

-These rules are straight from the IRS instructions updated June 2025.
+These rules come from the Schedule M-3 (Form 1120) instructions, Rev. December 2019 (the current revision).
 Keep the substitution tie‑out tight, M‑1 line 1 must equal M‑3 Part I line 11.

 Special Rules for Consolidated and Mixed Groups